Bullying in the 21st Century: the Definition, Signs, Types, and Consequences

-Nowadays, even bullying is a common case even at elementary schools.
+Nowadays, even bullying is a typical case even at elementary schools.
 Thus, you should make kids ready to stand up to it.
-The topic is a hot-button issue but I’ll do my best to share with you the most relevant information.
+The topic is a hot-button issue, but I’ll do my best to share the most relevant information with you.
 First, read more about teaching kids self-acceptance.
 They need this skill so as not to afresh bullying with aggression.

 What is Bullying?

 CDC defines bullying as aggressive behavior performed by another child or group of children.
 There are two main signs of bullying kids:

 - Power imbalance;